With flags and fireworks, Syrians celebrate one year since fall of al-Assad

 It should also “revive political life”, he added.

-For years, Syria’s leaders were programmed to “monopolise power”, an approach that will no longer work as they attempt to fold all citizens into the political mix.
+For years, Syria’s leaders were programmed to “monopolise power”, an approach that will no longer work as they attempt to include all citizens in the political mix.

 “Everybody in Syria needs to be convinced that, in the country that’s being built, they’ll have a say in how it’s being built – and a place,” Wimmen said.